Get started with your studies!

 Registration and an introductory to your programme will be held on Campus 28 August 09.30–12.00 AM (Swedish time)

 If you cannot attend the programme introduction, you need to contact the programme administration in advance at email@example.com

 If you are absent from the programme introduction without informing us, you will lose your place on the programme.

-Please note that the semester starts 29 August and it is highly important to participate from the beginning (on Campus or hybrid on Zoom).
+Please note that the semester starts 28 August, and it is highly important to participate from the beginning.

-The session will be hosted on Campus and Zoom by Programme Director, Dr Catharina Löf.
+The session will be hosted on Campus by Programme Director, Dr Catharina Löf.

 If you are a new student who has just arrived to Gävle, you are not alone.
 Finding meeting places and new friends is often where the fun begins.
 The Gefle Student Union work in conjunction with student organisations to improve courses, student social environments and many of the entertaining aspects available to you during your study period.
 To become involved in the Gefle Student Union is therefore a great opportunity to take part in and be able to influence student life and at the same time get to know students studying other subjects.

 Don’t hesitate to send an e-mail to the Gefle Student Union and make sure to follow their social media accounts.

 You need to apply for accommodation yourself.
 Please remember to do it in good time before your arrival.
 The University of Gävle does not provide any student accommodation.

 Free Microsoft Office